jakobhuerner/jakobhuerner.github.io/_posts/2023-12-31-team_song_gpt-4.md

 ---
 layout: post
-title: The Team Song for 2024
+title: The team song for 2024
 categories: [ProfessionalBlog]
 excerpt: Let's celebrate the arrival of the new year with a team song!
 image: /images/professionalblog/20231231.jpg